axelarnetwork/webdocs/docs/setup/join.md

 ## View logs

-In a new terminal window view the streaming logs for your Axelar testnet node:
+View the streaming logs for your Axelar testnet node:

+In a new terminal window:

 **Docker only:**
 ```bash